 Motor imagery exercises involve watching one’s sound hand go through movements and then closing one’s eyes while imagining the affected hand going through the same movements.
 Ideally, a patient would receive specific instructions from a clinical therapy specialist before attempting these exercises.

-Mirror therapy involves the use of a mirror box or a body-length mirror positioned correctly to replicate the image of the affected limb, making it appear to the patient like their affected limb is sound again.
+Mirror therapy involves the use of a mirror box (seen below) or a body-length mirror positioned correctly to replicate the image of the affected limb, making it appear to the patient like their affected limb is sound again.
 This can help “rewire” the brain and reduce phantom limb pain.

 Exercise, Yoga and Tai Chi